pnnl/ruleset-checking-tool/docs/section16/Rule16-6.md

 N/A

 **Applicability Check 1:**
-- Rule is applicable if any building in the proposed RMD has an elevator: `if any(len(building.elevators) > 0 for building in P_RMD...buildings:`
+- Rule is applicable if any building in the proposed RMD has an elevator: `if len(building.elevators > 0 for building in P_RMD...buildings:`

 ## Rule Logic:
 - For each elevator in the baseline RMD: `for elevator in B_RMD...elevators`